Believing in accessibility for all

 Due consideration will be given to tenants who require different forms of communication and we will take account of individual needs and preferences to ensure all tenants have access to our services.

-An Equality Analysis was reviewed by the Equalities Forum on 26 August 2022 and the policy was approved.
+An Equality Analysis was reviewed by the Equalities Forum on 28 August 2024 and the policy was endorsed.

 Appendix A